 Haydar joined Watsi on July 21st, 2014.
 Eight years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Haydar's most recent donation traveled 4,500 miles to support Felix, a playful 9-year-old boy from Kenya, to fund surgery to heal his clubfoot birth condition.
+Haydar's most recent donation traveled 4,500 miles to support Alex, an 11-year-old boy from Kenya, to treat his clubfoot.

 Haydar has funded healthcare for 104 patients in 13 countries.